 Sydney is not a budget-friendly city, especially if you plan on eating out and staying in the inner city.
 However, there are some easy ways to make your Aussie dollar go further.

 - Transportation costs can add up in Sydney, with each ride on public transport costing between AU$2.50 and $4.50.
-Luckily, Adult Opal fares are capped at AU$16.10 a day Monday to Saturday, $2.80 on Sunday, and $50 a week, so you can plan your travel-heavy days for the end of the week.
+Luckily, Adult Opal fares are capped at AU$16.10 a day, $50 a week, and $8.05 on Saturdays and Sundays, so you can plan your travel-heavy days for the end of the week.

 - Many pubs offer discount meal deals during the week on classics like chicken schnitzel, burgers, and lamb cutlets.
 These are often advertised outside the restaurants and on their social media pages.

 - Keep an eye on the exchange rate—the value of the Australian dollar fluctuates, and you may be able to exchange your money at a better rate in the months or weeks leading up to your trip.

 Australian Institute of Aboriginal and Torres Strait Islander Studies.
 "Indigenous Australian Languages."